UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 ## UART Messaging

-The Interface can receive and send UART messages.
+The gateway can receive and send UART messages.
 The messages sent from the SensorTag should always be zero-terminated ('\0'), because the message delimiter is a zero byte.
 The standard `UART_write(uartHandle, str, strlen(str))` does not end the message in zero, and instead it has to be manually added.
 Remember, the function strlen only counts up to the first zero, not including it.

 ### Format for received messages